Firedrake/nobraketracker/readme.txt

 expiry (required) - if a client makes no contact for this many seconds, it will no longer be reported to other clients

-pidfile (optional) - rather than running in the foreground, daemonise the tracker and store its PID in this file

 logfile (optional) - log to this file rather than STDERR

 noscrape (optional) - set to 1 to disable /scrape reporting.